Cookizz/AudioTrackMp3Player/README.md

-# Instruction
+# Instructions
-There's no need to copy the demo code, instead, I recommend you to read the instruction below to get a better grasp.
+There's no need to copy the demo code, instead, I recommend you to read the instructions below to get a better grasp.

 1. Include jlayer library into your project.